A Break in Continuity

 each piece in her color coordinated closet.

-She was now a few inches from that hateful object, her fifty year old body
+She was now a few inches from that hateful mirror, her fifty year old body

 She went to touch it and saw her fingers disappear.